Overdrive8911/A-Fertile-Life/src/notes/story_notes.md

 - The world takes place in 2022.
 - Expressing and drinking your own milk when due can encourage labor to start.

 ## PC

 - The PC's canon and default name is Peizhu Noshihamite. /* TODO - Fix this awful name */
 - Age: almost 26 years old.
 - Birth designation is #0662.
-- Adopted.
-Adopted parents were abusive individuals that died with her documents in a fire.
+- Her first set of parents believed her to be biologically theirs since she was swapped with their still-birth early enough in a hospital.
+They eventually died in a car accident when she was 14 (visually) and then adopted properly later. /*REVIEW - This needs rewriting */ Her adopted parents were abusive individuals that died with her documents in a fire.
 - Genetically Asian.
 (Although, she represents multiple Asian heritages simultaneously)
 - Peizhu formerly worked in a warehouse.
 - Peizhu's long time neighbor is a spy that works for Mr. Fert; her name is Maria.